Multiple glass transitions and higher order replica symmetry breaking of binary mixtures

-Next, we introduce the 2RSB ansatz into the RLT.
-Our 2RSB-RLT is inspired by the study of a binary spin glass model~\cite{ikeda2016} and based on the following physical picture; the free energy landscape of the binary mixtures is divided into the multi-valleys due to the configurations of large particles, and each valley is further divided into smaller valleys due to small particles, as illustrated in FIG.~\ref{fig_1} (b).
-This implies the existence, at least, the two glass phases; (i) 1RSB phase, where the system is trapped in a large valley but a fraction of degree of freedoms still can travel between the lowest minima, which corresponds to the single glass. (ii) 2RSB glass state, where the system is trapped in the lowest minimum where all particles are frozen.
+Next, we introduce the 2RSB ansatz into the RLT, motivated by the recent study of a binary version of mean-field spin-glass model~\cite{ikeda2016}.
+To discuss the decoupling, we separately consider the configuration of large and small particles, as shown in FIG.~\ref{fig_1}~(b).
+For sufficiently small $\varphi$, the system is in the RS fluid phase, where the free energy has a single minimum (FIG.~\ref{fig_1}~(b) left).
+For intermediate $\varphi$'s, there appears the single glass phase described by the 1RSB, where large particles are vitrified while small particles are mobile.
+The minimum of the free energy splits into multiple glass states due to the configuration of large particles (FIG.~\ref{fig_1} (b) middle).
+For sufficiently large $\varphi$, small particles also vitrify, as a consequence, the minima further split due to the emergence of the multi-valley for the configuration of small particles (FIG.~\ref{fig_1} (b) right).
+Only the 2RSB formalism can describe this hierarchical structure and the decoupling of the thermodynamic glass transition points of large and small particles.
 The RLT with the 2RSB ansatz is formulated by dividing $m$ replicas into $m/m_1$ sub-groups, each of which contains $m_1$ replicas.
 The $m_1$ replicas of small particles within a same sub-group are constrained around their center of mass, whereas the replicas of different sub-groups can move independently.
 For large particles, all $m$ replicas are constrained around their center of mass.
-In other words, the replicated liquid is a $(m/m_1+1)$-component ``molecular'' mixture which consists of $m/m_1$ types of molecules composed of $m_1$ small particles and one type of molecules composed of $m$ large particles.
-There is no interaction between small molecules with different types.
-Note that the higher order RSB is a natural consequence of consecutive transitions of each component and this picture is distinct from the full RSB transition recently studied in the context of the ``marginal'' glass transition where each RSB state corresponds to one frozen state~\cite{charbonneau2014}.
+In other words, the replicated liquid is a $(m/m_1+1)$-component \textit{molecular} mixture which consists of $m/m_1$ types of molecules composed of $m_1$ small particles and one type of molecules composed of $m$ large particles.
+Note that the higher order RSB is a natural consequence of consecutive transitions of each component, and this picture is distinct from the full RSB transition recently studied in the context of the \textit{marginal} glass transition where each RSB state corresponds to one frozen state~\cite{charbonneau2014}.